immersive-web/webvrrocks/creating/export-blender-to-aframe/index.md

 Because the 3D model files are in the same directory with your index.html, the file paths to them simply consist of their names.
 Go to line 26, which is within `<a-assets>`.
 This is where we’ll initially load the assets for the scene.
 In `src=”cv1_FF.obj”` change `cv1_FF.obj` to match the `.obj` filename.
 Do the same for the `.mtl` and the `.dae` asset items on lines 27 and 28.
 Using an asset system like this has the advantage of pre-loading your models, and you can then instantiate them as many times as you want using their IDs, without sacrificing as much performance.

-### Start up your local http server
+### Start up your local Browsersync server
 Open the command prompt.
-Using [Git Bash](https://git-scm.com/) is recommended.
-Type:
+Using [Git Bash](https://git-scm.com/) is recommended. `cd` into the directory which contains `index.html` and then type:
 ```
-http-server [C:\Users\webvr\Documents\WebVRrocks\creating\export-blender-to-aframe\demo\index.html] -o -c-1
+browser-sync start --server --files "*.html, stylesheets/*.css"
 ```

-The default port it uses is 8080; there’s a option to change this, if you want: https://www.npmjs.com/package/http-server
+Browsersync will serve your `index.html` file from `https://localhost:3000`.
+The default browser will open this page automatically when you start the Browsersync server.

 ### Testing Your WebVR Scene
 The COLLADA `.dae` will be on your left, and the Wavefront `.obj` on your left.
 Click-and-drag to rotate the camera and look around.
 You can also move with the traditional WASD keys.
 If you can’t see the models, check the file paths in `<a-assets>` and also the IDs in the obj-model and collada-model entities.
 You can view your locally served webpage in VR with either a phone and Google Cardboard, or with Vive or Rift using a vr-enabled browser.
 For quick viewing on Cardboard: In the command prompt with Browsersync running, you should see "Local" and "External URLs that each contain an IP address and a port number.
 Enter the "External" URL into the address bar of your phone browser, and load the URL on the phone browser.